The-I-In-Team/pokeunder/BUILD.md

     sudo apt update && sudo apt upgrade
     ```

-> Note: If the repository you plan to build has an **[older revision of the INSTALL.md](https://github.com/pret/Pokémon: Underground Version/blob/571c598/INSTALL.md)**, then follow the [legacy WSL1 instructions](docs/legacy_WSL1_INSTALL.md) from here.

 4. Certain packages are required to build Pokémon: Underground Version.
 Install these packages by running the following command:

     ```bash